yutak23/axios-case-converter/README.md

 ## Problem 😕

-In many cases, the API's naming convention differs from JavaScript/TypeScript's(ex API is snake_case, JavaScript/TypeScript is camelCase), which means developers need to convert the case of variables and functions.
+In many cases, the API's naming convention differs from JavaScript/TypeScript's(ex API is snake_case, JavaScript/TypeScript is camelCase), which means developers need to convert the case of object key.

 ## Solution 😄